qferre/atypeak/doc/usage.md

 ## Running

 - Set the parameters in *parameters.yaml*.
-Their meaning is detailed in YAML comments.
+The meaning and use advice is detailed in YAML comments.

 - **Set `load_saved_model` and `process_full_real_data` to False**, so you will train a model, evaluate it, and save it, but will not start processing the full data when running the model.